-Latest Stories Deo, Tanzania "We love our boy so much.
-We just want him to be happy and socialise with other kids every day."
-Two-year-old Deo lives with his parents and siblings in a small, hilly region of Tanzania.
-When he was just six months old, he was diagnosed with cerebral palsy – a condition his parents didn't know or understand.
-As a baby, Deo was unable to sit up on his own.
-His parents had to constantly carry him or prop him up in a corner to keep him upright.
-Where the family live, disability and stigma remain rife; they were reluctant to take him out of the house in case he was taunted by the neighbours.
+Latest Stories Deo, Tanzania "We just want him to be happy and to socialise with other kids every day.
+We love our boy so much."
+Deo is two years old and lives with his family in rural Tanzania.
+He was diagnosed with cerebral palsy when he was a baby - a condition his parents didn't know or understand...
+Having cerebral palsy meant Deo was unable to sit up on his own.
+He had to be held and carried by his parents or propped up in the corner of the room to keep him upright.
+Without any knowledge of Deo's disability, his parents struggled to communicate with their son and were concerned that his posture was having an impact on his breathing.
+They were not sure they were caring for him in the best way possible, and they were scared for his future.
+To make matter worse, stigma and discrimination against disabled people remain rife in Tanzania.
+Deo and his family were ostracised from the local community, making them feel isolated and lonely.
+They stopped going out in public as much as they used to - they were reluctant to leave the house in case they were taunted by the neighbours.
 In our community, if people see you having a child with disability they can call you different names.
-After his diagnosis, Deo's parents quickly began to feel isolated and alone.
-As time went on, they got increasingly worried about money too - their modest income was quickly absorbed by medical and transport costs for Deo's treatment.
-Without support, they were concerned about how they would cope.
-But last year, they attended a course for parents and carers of children with cerebral palsy, and their lives changed forever.
-The Motivation training course provided them with information about how best to care for Deo and stand up for his rights.
-It gave them the opportunity to meet other parents and carers in similar situations, and helped them feel less alone.
-With their new-found confidence, they no longer hide him away; Deo goes to the shop with his mother and the whole family attend church together each Sunday.
-The training opened our minds – we feel good about our son!
+As time went on, Deo's parents felt more hopeless and alone.
+They became increasingly worried about money too - their modest income was quickly absorbed by Deo's medical and transport bills.
+Without support, they did not know how they would cope.
+But last year, they met staff from Motivation and attended a course for parents and carers of children with cerebral palsy.
+Their lives changed forever.
+The course provided them with information about how to keep Deo healthy and support his development.
+It taught them about disability rights, so they are armed with the knowledge they need to defend his rights and challenge negative attitudes.
+It also gave them the crucial opportunity to meet other families in similar situations and helped them feel like part of a community again.
+With their new-found confidence, they no longer hide him away; Deo goes to the shop with his mother and the whole family go out together each Sunday.
 Since the training, Deo and his family have gone from strength to strength.
-Deo has been fitted with a Motivation Moti Start supportive seat, designed to help him sit upright so he can eat, breathe and communicate more easily.
-For his parents, the highlight has been seeing their son play with toys and interact with his siblings - things he couldn't do before.
-Now, the family is looking forward to him starting school so he can meet other children.
-"We love our boy so much," his father told us.
-"We just want him to be happy and to socialise with other kids every day."
-Heads held high You can change a life like Deo's by supporting Motivation today.
-For children like Deo, sitting upright is a crucial part of healthy development.
-Our Moti Start supportive seat has been designed with this is mind, providing bespoke postural support that gives children the best start in life.
-They cost just £70 each.
-You can change a life like Deo's by donation to Motivation today. *Deo's name has been changed to protect his privacy.
+Deo has been fitted with our Moti Start supportive seat which is designed specially for children with complex needs.
+It helps him sit upright so he can breathe and communicate more easily, and features a tray table to help with meal times and play.
+For his parents, the highlight has been seeing Deo play with toys and interact with his siblings - both things he couldn't do before.
+Now, the family is looking forward to the day he starts school.
+"The training opened our minds – we feel good about our son!" his father told us.
+"We just want him to be happy and to socialise with other kids every day.
+We love our boy so much."
+Support Motivation For children like Deo, sitting upright is a crucial part of healthy development.
+Our Moti Start supportive seat has been designed with this is mind, providing the postural support that gives children the best start in life.
+These vital seats cost just £70 each.
+You can change a life like Deo's by supporting Motivation today. *Deo's name has been changed to protect his privacy.